 - Aggregation.
 Another related feature of group dynamics comes from the aggregation of tags around a given resource.
 The system may allow for a multiplicity of tags for the same resource which may result in duplicate tags from different users; we term this approach the bag-model for tag entry (e.g., Del.icio.us).
-Alternatively, many systems ask the group to collectively tag an individual resource, thus denying any repetition: this interface we call a set-model approach for tag input (e.g., YouTube, Flickr).
-In the case that a bag-model is being used, the system is afforded the ability to use aggregate statistics for a given resource to present users with the collective opinions of the taggers; for instance, the tags around a popular link on Del.icio.us can be shown to the user to help characterize the breadth of opinions of the taggers.
-Furthermore, these data can be used to more accurately find relationships between users, tags, and resources given the added information of tag frequencies. - Type of object.
+Alternatively, many systems ask the group to collectively tag an individual resource, thus denying any repetition; this interface we call a set-model approach for tag input (e.g., YouTube, Flickr).
+In the case that a bag-model is being used, the system is afforded the ability to use aggregate statistics for a given resource based on the independent tag entries made by different users. - Type of object.
 The type of resource being tagged is an important consideration.
 Sample objects types that are prominent in today's systems include, but are far from being restricted to, web pages (e.g., Del.icio.us, Yahoo!
 MyWeb2.0), bibliographic material (e.g., CiteULike), blog posts (e.g., Technorati, LiveJournal), images (e.g., Flickr, ESP Game), users (e.g., LiveJournal), video (YouTube) and audio objects such as songs (e.g., Last.fm) or podcasts (e.g., Yahoo!
 Podcasts, Odeo).
 In reality, any object that can be virtually represented can be tagged or used in a tagging system.
 For example, systems exist that let users tag physical locations or events (e.g., Upcoming).
 The implications for the nature of the resultant tags are numerous; a trivial example is that we suspect tags given to textual resources may differ from tags for resources/objects with no such textual representation, like images or audio, although this has not yet been empirically tested. - Source of material.
 Resources to be tagged can be supplied by the participants (e.g., YouTube, Flickr, Technorati, Upcoming), by the system (e.g., ESP Game, Last.fm, Yahoo!
 Podcasts), or, alternatively, a system can be open for tagging of any web resource (e.g., Del.icio.us, Yahoo!
 MyWeb2.0).
 Some systems restrict the source through architecture (e.g., Flickr), while others restrict the source solely through social norms (e.g., CiteULike). - Resource connectivity.
-Resources in the system can be linked to each other independent of the user tags.
+Whether or not resources in the system are linked to each other in any way independent of the user tags, and how these resources are connected.
 Connectivity can be roughly categorized as linked, grouped, or none.
-For example, web pages are connected by directed links; Flickr photos can be assigned to groups; and events in Upcoming have connections based on the time, city and venue associated with the event.
+For example, web pages are connected by directed links; Flickr photos can be assigned to groups; and events in Upcoming have very loose connectivity beyond the users' tags.
 Implications for resultant tags and usefulness may include convergence on similar tags for connected resources, especially in suggested and viewable tagging support scenarios.

-• Social connectivity.
+Social connectivity.
 Some systems allow users within the system to be linked together.
 Like resource connectivity, the social connectivity could be defined as linked, grouped, or none.
 Many other dimensions are present in social networks, for example, whether links are typed (like in Flickr's contacts/friends model) and whether links are directed, where a connection between users is not necessarily symmetric (in Flickr, for example, none of the link types is symmetric).
 Implications of social connectivity include, possibly, the adoption of localized folksonomies based on social structure in the system.